goschtl/zope/megrok.layout/trunk/src/megrok/layout/README.txt

 ==================

-Baseclasses for Form views (Form, AddForm, EditForm and DisplayForm) and Error views (NotFoundView, ExceptionView, UnauthorizedView) are available which are all aware of Layout components like Page is.
+Baseclasses for Form views (Form, AddForm, EditForm and DisplayForm) and Error views (NotFoundPage, ExceptionPage, UnauthorizedPage) are available which are all aware of Layout components like Page is.